json-bell/front-end-candidate-task/README.md

   - Icon is used without its frame in the sidebar, we position it as we can, noting some taller icons may cause overlap

 - How should we best parse the `conditions`?
   - The API `conditions` field is a list of descriptions - do we want the first?
 Do we want a priority order?
+All is too cluttered
   - We'll go with the first of the fields, as it seems to be the most descriptive
 - Line Height in Figma seems to be 43.5px in most places so we'll ignore it and focus on text placement
 - Months in date format: which is better, `Sun, 23 Nov` or `Sun, 23 November`?